The 6th Annual Groundnut

 Felix Lufkin: Wild Edible Plants, Complete Sheep Butchering, Ghosts of the Ice Age

-Felix works with K-12, college and adult students at a number of programs in the Valley teaching nature awareness and homestead skills, in programs at public, private and home schools, public workshops and organizations including Mass Audubon, Wolf Tree Programs, the Vermont Wilderness School, and Earthwork Programs.
-He has lead programs at NorthStar Teen Center, Four Rivers Charter School, the Paulo Friere Social Justice Charter School, and taught wild edible plants and earth living skills classes at UMass Amherst and Hampshire College.
+Felix works with K-12 and adult students at a number of programs in the Valley, teaching nature connection and awareness, homestead skills, at programs at public, private and home schools, and public workshops.
+His teachers include knowledgeable staff and mentors at nature education organizations where he has also worked, including Wolf Tree Programs (Neill Bovaird), the Vermont Wilderness School (Bob Etzweiler), and Earthwork Programs (Frank Grindrod), whose teaching descends in part from Jon Young, the Wilderness Awareness School and Eight Shields/Coyote Mentoring approach, as well as Mass Audubon, the New England Aquarium and the Burgundy Center for Wildlife Studies.
+He completed a three year apprenticeship at the Clearpath School of Herbal Medicine with Chris Marano, and has learned from the writings of wild plant scholars like Arthur Haines and Samuel Thayer.
+He has lead programs at NorthStar Teen Center, Chinese Immersion Charter School, Four Rivers Charter School, the Paulo Friere Social Justice Charter School, and taught wild edible plants and earth living skills classes at UMass Amherst and Hampshire College.
+His interest in butchering is largely self-taught, from years of on-site butchering services offered in the region.
 He also directs Help Yourself, inc and Leapfrog Programs. |

-Deborah Chamberlain: Tools in Action
+Deborah Chamberlain: Mallets, Wedges, and Stakes: Knives in Action

 Deborah's career in education started with the Hurricane Island Outward Bound School leading 30 day river trips with youth at risk some 30 years ago.
 She was lucky enough to work and travel from the Florida swamps to the hills of Wales and the streets of NYC.
-Deborah studied bush craft in the UK with the West Yorkshire Bushcraft group, in the US at the Tracker School and Mountainsong Expeditions.
+Deborah studied bushcraft in the UK with West Yorkshire Bushcraft, Michael Armstrong as lead instructor, in the US at the Tracker School and Mountainsong Expeditions.
 She also studied at the Blazing Star Herbal school with Gail Ulrich.
 I am so happy to be bringing my skills in progress to the Groundnut Gathering! |

 Martha Hoffman: Tracking the Menstrual Cycle

-Martha is a trained fertility awareness educator, full-spectrum doula, and massage therapist.
-They have a decade of experience in outdoor education, leading extended expeditions in Maine and Ohio, teaching wilderness first aid, and joyfully joining Leapfrog Programs Forest Afterschool staff.
-Martha's ancestors lived in the Outer Hebrides, Sweden, Appalachia, and Utah, leading her to now call the Connecticut River Valley home.
-Martha prioritizes consent, feedback, and curiosity in everything they do, and can't wait for GNG '23! |
+Martha is a fertility awareness educator, full-spectrum doula, and massage therapist.
+They have a decade of experience in outdoor education, leading extended expeditions in Maine and Ohio, teaching wilderness first aid, and working for Leapfrog Programs.
+They hold a decade-running wilderness first responder certification.
+Martha's ancestors lived in the Outer Hebrides, Sweden, Appalachia, and Utah, and she now calls the Connecticut River Valley home.
+Martha prioritizes consent, feedback, and curiosity in everything they do.
+You can learn more about their work at Marthahoffman.com, or on IG @martha_body. |

 Walker Korby: Introduction to the Art and Science of Tracking